chiphuyen/just-pandas-things/README.md

 ## What's in this repo?

-1. pandas ins column-major, which is why row-based operations are slow
+1. pandas is column-major, which is why row-based operations are slow
 2. `SettingWithCopyWarning`, or why we can't have nice things
 3. Indexing and slicing
 4. Accessors